kellerdevsource/vray-for-houdini/deploy/ui/README.md

 * Prefer folder to avoid much scrolling
 * Don't use group title in labels.
 If you are grouping attributes under "Refraction" group just use "Color" as the refraction_color label.

+## Shelfs

+* All V-Ray nodes must be prefixed with "V-Ray" for fast keyboard access.

 ## V-Ray Spare Data

 ### Parameters